richb-hanover/LCDC/README.md

 5. This file becomes `LCDC-feedback.js`
 6. Create a similar file containing the questions.
 It becomes `LCDC-questions.js`

-There are two web pages: `index.html` and `responses.html` These provide different views on the data.
+The page reads data from the
-They read data from the LCDC-feedback.js and LCDC-questions.js files, and format the data using a touch of Javascript and CSS.
+LCDC-feedback.js and LCDC-questions.js files, and formats the data using a touch of Javascript and CSS.

 ## Development/Test Procedure